akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 8 — The Ledger and the Lion

-Roger’s question still burned in his chest: What do you mean to do for him?
+Roger’s question still burned in the King’s chest: What do you mean to do for him?

 He thought of Godfrey—quiet, watchful Godfrey.
 The one who most reminded him of himself at that age.
 The one who waited.
 The one they called shadow.